-InvITS endeavour to invest in liquid REITs & InvITs.
-Structured Scheme wise investments as prescribed by the regulations limits the exposure to such Obligation (SO) securities.
-Additionally, covenants of such structured papers are reviewed periodically & Credit for adequate maintenance of covers as prescribed in the Information Memorandum of Enhancement such papers.
-(CE) rated securities Government As a member of securities segment and Triparty repo segment, maintenance of sufficient securities and margin is a mandatory requirement.
-CCIL monitors these on a real time basis and Triparty repo on requests the participants to provide sufficient margin to enable the trades etc. Also there Government are stringent conditions / requirements before registering any participants by CCIL in securities or these segments.
-Since settlement is guaranteed the loss on this account could be minimal treasury bills: though there could be an opportunity loss.
-Units of mutual Mutual Fund portfolios are generally well diversified and typically endeavor to provide fund schemes liquidly normally within T+2
+Repo Transactions This risk is largely mitigated, as the choice of counterparties is largely restricted and their credit rating is taken into account before entering into such transactions.
+Also operational risks are lower as such trades are settled on a DVP basis.
+In the event the counterparty is unable to pay back the money to the scheme as contracted on maturity, the scheme may dispose of the assets (as they have sufficient margin) and the net proceeds may be refunded to the counterparty Securitized Debt In addition to careful scrutiny of credit profile of borrower/pool additional security in the form of adequate cash collaterals and other securities may be obtained Segregated Portfolio In such an eventuality it will be AMC's endeavor to realise the segregated holding in the best interest of the investor at the earliest.
+REITs and InvITS The Scheme will comply with the prescribed SEBI limits on exposure.
+The scheme will endeavour to invest in liquidREITs & InvITs.
+Structured Obligation (SO) & Credit Enhancement (CE) rated securities Scheme wise investments as prescribed by the regulations limits the exposure to such securities.
+Additionally, covenants of such structured papers are reviewed periodically for adequate maintenance of covers as prescribed in the Information Memorandum of such papers.
+Government securities and Triparty repo on Government securities or treasury bills: As a member of securities segment and Triparty repo segment, maintenance of sufficient margin is a mandatory requirement.
+CCIL monitors these on a real time basis and requests the participants to provide sufficient margin to enable the trades etc. Also there are stringent conditions / requirements before registering any participants by CCIL in these segments.
+Since settlement is guaranteed the loss on this account could be minimal though there could be an opportunity loss.

+Units of mutual fund schemes Mutual Fund portfolios are generally well diversified and typically endeavor to provide liquidly on a T+1/T+2 basis and aim to mitigate any risks arising out of underlying investments.
+Commodity ETF's are quite liquid as they can either be created / redeemed with the fund house or traded on the exchange.